-|The Office of Student Services provides students a broad range of support while promoting a proactive approach to academic achievement, goal attainment, and life-skill development.
+The Student Center of Professional Education Services (SCoPES) provides students a broad range of support while promoting a proactive approach to academic achievement, goal attainment, and life-skill development.
 Our assistance educates, guides, and provides access to resources that will help students navigate their individual academic and career paths.
-The Office of Student Services strives to impart the essential values of critical thinking, respect, accountability, and self-advocacy in meeting the holistic needs of students.
+SCoPES strives to impart the essential values of critical thinking, respect, accountability, and self-advocacy in meeting the holistic needs of students.

 Important Information and Things to Do regarding your Class Standing

-FRESHMAN (0-25 hours)
+FRESHMAN (0-29 hours)

-When becoming a student in the college you will meet with the staff of The Office of Student Services to declare a major, if you have not already done so.
+When becoming a student in the college you will meet with the staff of SCoPES to declare a major, if you have not already done so.
 You will be assigned an Academic Advisor at that time.
-During both semesters of your freshman year you will be required to meet with your Academic Advisor prior to registration.
+During both semesters of your freshman year, you will be required to meet with your Academic Advisor prior to registration.

-SOPHOMORES (26-57 hours)
+SOPHOMORES (30-59 hours)

-As a sophomore you are required to meet with an Academic Advisor in order to register for classes.
+As a sophomore, you are required to meet with an Academic Advisor in order to register for classes.
 Near the end of your sophomore year, you should develop a plan for completing your major courses.
-By the end of your sophomore year you should have completed EDF 218/270 and passed all three parts of the Praxis CORE I exam.
+By the end of your sophomore year, you should have completed EDF 218/270 and passed all three parts of the Praxis CORE I exam.
 It is important that you plan carefully in order to properly navigate through the College of Education and Professional Development to graduate in a timely manner.

-JUNIORS (58-89 hours)
+JUNIORS (60-89 hours)

-Once you complete 58 hours of coursework and officially become a junior, you will meet with the Director of Student Services to complete a Junior Degree Evaluation.
+Once you complete 58 hours of coursework and officially become a junior, you will meet with the Director of SCoPES to complete a Junior Degree Evaluation.
 This evaluation outlines all of your remaining requirements for graduation.
 A hold will be placed on your account until this junior degree evaluation takes place.
 This hold prevents students from registering for classes or adjusting your schedule.

-SENIORS (over 90 hours)
+SENIORS (90+ hours)

-Once you reach 90 credit hours and officially become a senior you will meet with the Director of Student Services to complete a Senior Degree Evaluation.
+Once you reach 90 credit hours and officially become a senior you will meet with the Director of SCoPES to complete a Senior Degree Evaluation.
 The semester before you graduate is the time to apply for graduation.
 Your diploma fee must be paid in the Bursars office in Old Main prior to applying.
 After paying, come to the Office of Student Services in the College of Education and Professional Development and fill out a graduation application.